Impact review cycles

 Q: How do I know if I’m eligible for a merit increase?

-• All Teammates who receive a 9-box rating of “exceeds high bar” are eligible for a compensation increase.
-All Teammates who receive a rating of “meets high bar” AND haven’t received a seperate compensation increase in the past 9-months are eligible for a compensation increase.
+• Teammates who receive a ‘1’ or ‘2’ rating are eligible for a compensation increase.
+All Teammates who receive a rating of “3” AND haven’t received a separate compensation increase in the past 9-months are eligible for a compensation increase.

 Q. How are Teammate ratings on Impact Reviews used?